ah-polash/mysql-connection-manager-and-external-db-query/readme.txt

 ## Features
 - Custom post type "DB Connection" with meta fields for host, port, username, password, database/auth source and additional JSON options.
-- Inline "Test Connection" button to validate credentials using AJAX, with feedback for JSON mistakes.
+- Inline "Test Connection" button to validate credentials using AJAX, with feedback for JSON mistakes and real-time status refresh in the editor.
-- Connection status, metadata and options displayed in the admin list table for quick review.
+- Connection status, metadata and options displayed in the admin list table for quick review, including the latest check timestamp.
 - Automatic LIMIT injection for MySQL queries (unless you provide one) to help avoid runaway result sets.
 - Shortcode `[external_db_query]` to run read-only queries against the external database and render the result on the front-end.